ag-cpp/digikam/core/libs/video/qtav/README.md

 - Fix of all GCC 11 warnings.
 - Fixes Qt Signal/Slots.
 - Port code to pure Qt5/Qt6.
+- Use qCDebug()/qCWarning categories with digiKam debug spaces.
 * Fixes header guards.
 * Fixes includes rules from Qt and local.
 * Apply fixes for cppcheck static analyzer.